gbif/dwca-validator/doc/glossary.md

 ## Evaluation
 Evaluation represents the evaluation of the criteria to produce a result.
-Input data + Criterion produces the evaluation result.
+Input data + Criterion produces an answer, the evaluation result.
+The type of the result is not strict, it can be boolean, numeric, String ...

 ```
+// with minimumElevationInMeters = 4;
-boolean result = (4 > -5000 && 4 < 5000);
+boolean result = (minimumElevationInMeters > -5000 && minimumElevationInMeters < 5000);
 ```

 ## Validation
-The interpretation of the evaluation result.
+The interpretation of the answer/evaluation result.
 The interpretation is mostly tight to the concept of Fitness For Use where the severity or weight of the evaluation result will be quantified.

 [1] "Parser."
 Wikipedia: The Free Encyclopedia.
 Wikimedia Foundation, Inc. Retrieved June 28, 2016, from https://en.wikipedia.org/wiki/Parsing#Parser